kpowkitty/freebsd-src/README.md

 At this point, when your system restarts, ACPI has gone through the initialization sequence in the loader.
 If using QEMU, one can redirect serial output to a file and see "Successful initialization of ACPI" message if built correctly.
-There is nothing of significance being done with it yet, though.
 The next leg of this project will be using this initialization of ACPI to walk the namespace and enumerate its objects into an API layer for Lua.